moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ### Meaning of fields

-Since the payload holds a structured information, each single letter has a particular meaning:
+Since the payload holds a structured information, each single letter has a particular meaning.
+The following fields are always required:

+- `o`: Organization ID
+- `r`: Random bytes to increase the token entropy

+The following fields are optional, depending on each specific tokens:

 - `c`: Cell ID
-- `o`: Organization ID
 - `g`: Group ID
 - `p`: Project ID
 - `u`: User ID
-- `r`: Random string to increase the token entropy

 ### Adding Classify to Topology Service